treeben77/rblx-open-cloud/docs/source/datastore.rst

     .. note::

         Unlike :meth:`DataStore.list_keys`, this function is unable to work without a scope.
 This is an Open Cloud limitation.
-You can still use other functions with the normal ``scope/key`` when scope is ``None``.
+You can still use other functions with the normal ``scope/key`` syntax when scope is ``None``.

     .. method:: get(key)